 - Ordinary taxes on dividends.
 Dividends are always taxed at ordinary income rates, not qualified or preferred rates.

 - Preferential taxes on capital gains.
-At realization, capital gains are taxed preferentially at 0% if you fall within the 10% or 15% tax brackets, otherwise they are taxed at 15%.
+At realization, capital gains are taxed preferentially at 0% if you qualify, otherwise they are taxed at 15%.

 - Your withdrawals have proportional basis vs. gain.
 Any withdrawal from your taxable account is divided between basis vs. capital gain proportionately to the amount of basis vs. gain in the account at the time of withdrawal.
 (This is important because you are only taxed on the part attributable to capital gain, not basis.)

 - Tax-deferred withdrawals are taxed on the entire amount.
 Withdrawals from your tax-deferred account are taxed on the entire amount since you already took a tax deduction upfront at time of contribution.

 - No state income tax.
 For simplicity of not having to deal with state taxes, I assume you live in a tax-free state like WA, FL, or TX.
 Even if you live in a high-tax state like CA, it won’t change the results directionally.